steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 And it's not that easy to prove that this is correct, you have to go into the gory details of matrix multiplication, do it both ways and see that you come out the same.
 Maybe I'll leave the author to do that.

 Okay.

-So there we go.

-So there's a single matrix, I could call it E, while we're talking about these matrices, tell me one other.
-There's another type of elementary matrix, and we already said why we might need it.
+So there's a single matrix, I could call it E.

+While we're talking about these matrices, tell me one other.
+There's another type of ***elementary matrix***, and we already said why we might need it.

 We didn't need it in this case.
 But it's the matrix that exchanges two rows.

-It's called a permutation matrix.
+It's called a ***permutation matrix***.
 So it's a little digession, but let me talk about the permutation matrix little.

 ## Permutation Matrix